 When my son was little, his grandmother told him to say, “The devil made me do it”, whenever he was in trouble.
 What, you might ask, is the connection between walking a railway line in the hills of Sri Lanka and a grandmother teaching her grandson how to get out of trouble?
 Read on to connect the dots and discover a path less travelled.

-With all in agreement, and knowing the expected time the train departs Demodara, we set off at 8.20am after an early breakfast for our possible 6.5-kilometre walk.
+With all in agreement and knowing the expected time the train departs Demodara, we set off at 8.20 am after an early breakfast for our possible 6.5-kilometre walk.

 Just after stepping onto the railway line near our hotel, we were confronted with the sign, ‘WALK ON THE RAILWAY LINE IS PROHIBITED’.
 I immediately decided that when stopped by the railway police, I was going to tell them, “The devil made me do it”.
 I wonder how well this translates into Sinhala or Tamil?
-If that didn’t work, I was going to blame my sister, the hotel manager and guide books because they all suggested this escapade – a “must do” in Ella; to do as the locals do
+If that didn’t work, I was going to blame my sister, the hotel manager, and guidebooks because they all suggested this escapade – a “must do” in Ella, to do as the locals do.

-Everything you read about Sri Lankan trains tell you they rarely run on time.
-However, this one – my thanks to the driver – was on time and came down the line just after we crossed the bridge.
-Stepping off the tracks, I expressed my thanks with an enthusiastic wave to the driver and all the passengers.
+Everything you read about Sri Lankan trains advises you they rarely run on time.
+However, this one was on time and came down the line just after we crossed the bridge.
+Stepping off the tracks, I expressed our expert timing with an enthusiastic wave to the driver and all the passengers.

 The train ride, although short-lived, was fun and the highlight of my day.
 Anyone would think I have never ridden a train before!